I just read a recent Time Magazine article in which the National Center for Lesbian Rights just unveiled its latest

 Kendell’s proof that gay conversion therapy is harmful turns out to be a heart-rending story about a gay man, Sam Brinton, who was ruined by being told that God disapproves of homosexuality.
 He also endured “physical abuse” from his father (the abuse was unspecified, so it’s safe to assume Brinton was spanked for homosexual behavior.
 But of course, we aren’t given specifics we might easily refute, so Kendell leaves the door open for all kinds of morbid speculation.
 Kate, my heart breaks to think of Brinton’s father burning his fingertips with lighted matches just for playing with dolls.
 This barbarism has to stop.

 Even if we could infer the worst from these dramatic insinuations, everyone who has ever studied philosophy, epistemology, science or logic knows that anecdotal evidence proves nothing.
 But the entire gay agenda is built on such ad-hominem arguments.
 The movement to hoist gay marriage forcibly into the mainstream defies reason, righteousness and rule of law.
 Just ask Judge Michael McShane of Oregon’s Federal District Court, an openly-gay jurist whose ascension to the federal bench proved to be prodigiously convenient for the purpose of overturning Oregon’s ban on same-sex marriage in May of this year.
 Judicial ethics call for judges to recuse themselves when they end up in such cozy situations.
 His presiding over the case was a clear conflict of interest.
 But homosexual activists in today’s pro-gay milieu are far too starry-eyed to be hindered by such considerations, especially when they know they won’t be held accountable.

 Accordingly, almost in lock-step with “Born Perfect,” sympathetic advocates and lawmakers are working to ban licensed counselors from trying to change a minor’s sexual orientation through therapy of any kind.
 New Jersey Governor Chris Christie signed such a ban into law in 2013, prompting many parents to fight back.
 One can’t exactly blame them.
-I ask the reader with young, impressionable children: would you want strangers taking over your child’s upbringing?
+Not all parents with young, impressionable children want strangers usurping their parental authority in these matters.